rorama/Data-Science-with-Python-Tips/README.md

 This project only aims to help those who might find themselves in such circumstances.
 It just touches on the very basics, nothing more.
 It is simply a wake up call that programming/development requires much more than creating a data entry form, connecting to a database and allowing users to enter data.
 With all available online resources, we all should endavor to learn the fundamentals before diving into any framework.

-Currently, I share some basic Python language fundamentals and Pandas, but will be expanding with time.
+Currently, I share some Python language fundamentals and basic/advanced examples of Pandas analysis, but will be expanding with time.

 - Python Data Structures
 - Some Python language fundamentals